isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 Recovered travellers who are not fully vaccinated (i.e. children of age 12 or below) are required to undergo post-arrival ARTs.

-#### 5. Should travellers attend or perform their scheduled ARTs if they are unwell?
+#### 5. Should travellers who feel unwell undergo a self-administered ART?

 Travellers who are feeling unwell, with symptoms such as fever, cough, or sore throat, should seek medical attention at their nearest <a href="https://flu.gowhere.gov.sg/" target="_blank">Swab and Send Home (SASH) clinic</a>.
 They should take private transport, taxi or private hire car to the SASH clinic, and return to their place of accommodation immediately after their test.
 Use of public transport is <u>not</u> allowed.
 They do not need to attend or perform their scheduled ART on that day, but should remain contactable via their declared mobile number and email address.